Harry06145/Transformer-Harry/README.md

 6. CrossAttention and Transformer

-# This code will be replaced with MindSpore from Pytorch.
+# This code will be replaced to MindSpore from Pytorch.